ragardner/tksheet/docs/DOCUMENTATION.md

     columns: int | set | Iterator[int] = set(),
     redraw: bool = True,
     deselect_all: bool = True,
+    data_indexes: bool = False,
 ) -> Sheet
 ```
 - **NOTE**: `columns` (`int`) uses displayed column indexes, not data indexes.
 In other words the indexes of the columns displayed on the screen are the ones that are hidden, this is useful when used in conjunction with `get_selected_columns()`.
+- `data_indexes` is only applicable when there are already columns hidden.
+When `False` it makes the `columns` parameter indexes represent displayed columns and not the underlying Sheet data columns.
+When `True` the indexes represent data indexes.

 ___